hvianna/audioMotion.js/README.md

 [DEMO SITE ▶ audioMotion.me/public](https://audiomotion.me/public/)

 The demo allows you to play audio files from your PC, load songs and streams from remote URLs and use the microphone input.
-The file explorer is not available in the demo, since there are no media files hosted on the demo server.
+The file explorer is not available, since there are no media files hosted on the demo server.

+Check out our [▶ YouTube channel](https://channel.audiomotion.io) for videos of some cool songs visualized with audioMotion!

 ## Download